deb-intel/InnerSourceDeb/guidelines/contributing.rst

 CONTRIBUTING templates, examples, and guides
 ********************************************

-We created a :ref:`CONTRIBUTING template<contributing_template>` as a starting point for InnerSource projects to adapt to their project\'s needs.
+We created a :doc:`CONTRIBUTING template</templates/CONTRIBUTING>` as a starting point for InnerSource projects to adapt to their project\'s needs.

 There are many external open source projects that provide good examples of CONTRIBUTING files